NathanGuilhot/yet-another-phone-for-renpy/README.md

 ## Instructions:
 - Add PhoneTexting.rpy to your project folder
-- Edit th nvl screen in screen.rpy as follow:
+- Edit the nvl screen in screen.rpy as follow:
 ```python
 screen nvl(dialogue, items=None):